muskoxcommune/lotsandlots/README.md

 ## How to use this app
 ### Step 1:
 Create a config file in your $HOME directory named `lotsandlots.conf`.
-The contents of this file should look like this.
+This project uses https://github.com/lightbend/config.
+You can look through the documentation there to reference supported syntax.
+For now, the contents of this file should look like this.
 ```
 include "application"